CryptoLions/EOS-MainNet/README.md

-# Welcome to the EOS MainNet Testnet
+# Welcome to the EOS MainNet

 Based on tag: mainnet-1.0.2.2
 Network Monitor: http://eosnetworkmonitor.io/